-- 1. There are 63 colours, plus TRNSP (which is not a colour), making 64 colour tokens. - Suffix "d" indicates "dominant", important, hence prominent (e.g. "trfcd"); suffix "f" indicates "faint", less important (e.g. "trfcf").
-Suffix "1" indicates non-dangerous, e.g. "Sndg1" is deeper than the Safety Depth; suffix "2" indicates dangerous, eg "sndg2" is equal to or less than the Safety Depth. - 3.
-The eight opaque area fills are underlined.
+- 1. There are 63 colours, plus TRNSP (which is not a colour), making 64 colour tokens. - Suffix "D" indicates "dominant", important, hence prominent (e.g. "TRFCD"); Suffix "F" indicates "faint", less important (e.g. "TRFCF").
+Suffix "1" indicates non-dangerous, e.g. "SNDG1" is deeper than the Safety Depth; Suffix "2" indicates dangerous, e.g. "SNDG2" is equal to or less than the Safety Depth. - 3.
+The nine opaque area fills are underlined.
 These are the background colours for all other ECDIS information.
-These are deliberately made light by day to give maximum contrast for foreground colours in bright sun, and dark by night to avoid a large luminant area which would compromise night vision.
+These are deliberately made light by day to give maximum contrast for foreground colours in bright sun, and dark by night to avoid a large luminant area which would compromise night vision. - 4.
+Note that the user interface background, UIBCK, and the deep-water area fill, DEPDW, are the same colour.